VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch01/ch01_foundations_revised_math+pedagogy_v3.md

 $$
 is equivalent to the original constrained optimization problem: they have the same optimal value.

-*Interpretation.* Under mild convexity assumptions, we can treat Lagrange multipliers $\boldsymbol{\lambda}$ as "prices" for violating constraints and search for a saddle point instead of solving the constrained problem directly. **Chapter 8** proves this rigorously for the contextual bandit setting using the theory of randomized policies and convex duality ([@boyd:convex_optimization:2004, Section 5.2.3]).
-In Chapter 8 we exploit this to implement **primal--dual RL** for search: we update the policy parameters to increase reward and constraint satisfaction (primal step) while adapting multipliers that penalize violations (dual step).
+*Interpretation.* Under mild convexity assumptions, we can treat Lagrange multipliers $\boldsymbol{\lambda}$ as "prices" for violating constraints and search for a saddle point instead of solving the constrained problem directly. **Appendix C** proves this rigorously (Theorem C.2.1) for the contextual bandit setting using the theory of randomized policies and convex duality ([@boyd:convex_optimization:2004, Section 5.2.3]).
+Chapter 10 exploits this to implement **primal--dual RL** for search: we update the policy parameters to increase reward and constraint satisfaction (primal step) while adapting multipliers that penalize violations (dual step).

 **What this tells us:**

 Strong duality means we can solve the constrained problem #EQ-1.18 by solving the unconstrained Lagrangian #EQ-1.19---no duality gap.
 Practically, this justifies **primal-dual algorithms**: alternate between improving the policy (primal) and adjusting constraint penalties (dual), confident that convergence to the saddle point yields the constrained optimum.

 The strict feasibility requirement ($\exists \tilde{\pi}$ with slack in the CM2 constraint) is typically easy to verify: the baseline production policy usually satisfies constraints with margin.
-If no such policy exists, the constraints may be infeasible---you're asking for profitability floors that no ranking can achieve.
-Chapter 8 develops diagnostics for detecting infeasible constraint configurations.
+If no such policy exists, the constraints may be infeasible---you're asking for profitability floors that no ranking can achieve. **Appendix C, §C.4.3** discusses diagnosing infeasible constraint configurations: diverging dual variables, Pareto frontiers below constraint thresholds, and $\varepsilon$-relaxation remedies.

-**Implementation preview**: In Chapter 8, we'll implement constraint-aware RL using primal-dual optimization:
+**Implementation preview**: In **Chapter 10 (§10.4.2)**, we implement constraint-aware RL using primal-dual optimization (theory in **Appendix C, §C.5**):
 1. **Primal step**: $\theta \leftarrow \theta + \eta \nabla_\theta \mathcal{L}(\theta, \boldsymbol{\lambda})$ (improve policy toward higher reward and constraint satisfaction)
 2. **Dual step**: $\boldsymbol{\lambda} \leftarrow \max(0, \boldsymbol{\lambda} - \eta' \nabla_{\boldsymbol{\lambda}} \mathcal{L}(\theta, \boldsymbol{\lambda}))$ (tighten constraints if violated, relax if satisfied)